MacKenzie Miller: Education and military service

 Mack Miller grew up near the Keeneland Race Course, and attended its first race in 1936.
 He studied at the Bolles School in Jacksonville, Florida then at the University of Kentucky but interrupted his education to serve with the United States Army Air Forces during World War II.
 After the war's end, in 1947 he went to work as a stable hand for Calumet Farm.
 He became involved with conditioning horses, and took out his training license in 1949.

 Hall of Fame training career

 Miller trained 1974 Epsom Derby winner Snow Knight who had been purchased by E. P. Taylor; Snow Knight was selected 1975's American Champion Male Turf Horse.
-Miller also trained for Charles W. Engelhard, Jr. He was then was hired by Paul Mellon for his Rokeby Stables.
+Miller also trained for Charles W. Engelhard, Jr. He was then hired by Paul Mellon for his Rokeby Stables.
 He and Mellon had their first Kentucky Derby win in 1993 with Sea Hero.
 Among their other successes, Winter's Tale won the 1980 Brooklyn Handicap, the Suburban Handicap, and the Marlboro Cup Invitational Handicap.
 In 1984, Fit to Fight won the New York Handicap Triple, a feat accomplished just three times in the near one hundred years that the three races existed simultaneously.
 No horse has won the Handicap Triple since.